BYLAWS of SKYLINE PTO

 Section 2.08.
 Presiding Official.

-The President of the PTO or his/her designee shall preside over each membership meeting.
+A President of the PTO or his/her designee shall preside over each membership meeting.

 ARTICLE III

 Section 3.01.
-Authority of Directors.
+Authority of the Board.

 Section 3.02.
 Duties.